jiricodes/libftASM/README.md

 # libftASM
 Assembly introduction project at Hive Helsinki.
+Aim of the project is to recode various libc functions in assembly language.